c933103/CYanHeiHK/README.md

    * some additional characters (mostly HKSCS characters like 㗅, 喆) are manually selected to include in the web font.

 For non-Chinese character glyphs,
-   * ASCII, punctuation marks, full-width characters, Hiragana and Katakana symbols are included, except for the "no-latin" vairant.
+   * ASCII, punctuation marks, full-width characters, Hiragana and Katakana symbols are included, except for the "no-latin" variant.

 ## Important notes